jedinym/sqc-text/state-of-the-art/main.typ

 It is a scaled-down version of the validation pipeline that is used during deposition proper @pdb-standalone-server.

-// TODO: Mention the 600 weekly uses of the API in 2017 Public access to the standalone server is provided using a web server, a CLI application, and a Python library @pdb-validation[p.
-1920] @pdb-standalone-server-details.
-However, the service is constituted of only 2 compute servers (2 x 16 CPUs, 2 x 128 GB RAM) for the entire world.
-The low throughput make it impractical to be used in research projects that need to validate a lot of structures.
+Public access to the standalone server is provided using a web server, a CLI application, and a Python library @pdb-validation[p.
+1920]
+@pdb-standalone-server-details.
+However, the service is constituted of only 2 compute servers (2 x 16 CPUs, 2 x 128 GB RAM), which serve the entire world.
+The
+// TODO: low throughput? why?
+low throughput makes it impractical to be used in research projects that need to validate a lot of structures.
 Even though the software components of the validation pipeline are public @pdb-validation[p.
 1922], the implementation of the pipeline itself is not.
 For this reason, it is not possible to deploy it using on-premise infrastructure.

 To allow for simple deployment and high-throughput validations, a new solution is needed.
 Unfortunately, not all components of the pipeline are publicly